MarciaDL/UM-PDPTW/README.md

 # UM-PDPTD

-Instances for the An unpaired multiple pickup and delivery problem with time deadline used in the paper:
+Instances for the An unpaired multiple pickup and delivery problem with time windows used in the paper:

-Yu, M., Shang, J., Du, M., Hu, X. An unpaired multiple pickup and delivery problem with time deadline for collaborative order fulfillment in omni-channel retailing, submitted, 2023.
+Yu, M., Shang, J., Du, M., Hu, X. Collaborative Order Fulfillment in Omni-Channel Retailing: Unpaired Multi-Pickup and Delivery with Time Windows, submitted, 2023.

 ** Instance type**